singular-gpispace/pfd-parallel/README.md

 chmod a+x run_pfd_example.sh

 ```
-It can now be run with
+It can now be started with
 ```
 ./run_real_pfd.sh